magiodev/prudent-pots/README.md

 - 50% of tokens in losing pots are rolled over to the next game's pool.
 - The remaining 50% are distributed to the winning pots, where players receive a share based on their contribution.

-#### Distribution at Game End

-- Players in winning pots receive a proportional share of the total tokens, including redistributed tokens from losing pots.

 ### Strategic Considerations